Athena-OS/athena-nix/docs/nixpkgs.md

 Note that, if you don't need to run C/C++ compiler, replace `stdenv.mkDerivation` by `stdenvNoCC.mkDerivation` and `stdenv` by `stdenvNoCC` on top of the file.

+## Themes and Icons

+Themes and icons can provide different variants.
+Nix allows to choose different variants of a theme or icon set.
+To do that, the `.nix` file must be created in a proper manner.
+A good example to follow is [Tokyonight-GTK-Theme](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/to/tokyonight-gtk-theme/package.nix).

 ### Usage of hooks

 #### autoconf